samanthachiuu/DH199/README.md

 ## Usability Testing
 I tested my high-fidelity prototype withh over 5 potential user individuals where I either had to do it through an online zoom call or in person if accessible.
 Most of them filled out the google form as I walked them through the testing and tasks.
 All of the partipants are around the same age and similar demographics.
 They also all have a connection to UCLA in some way, but their experience levels differ.

+Some design revisions I made from the usability testing were changing the icon for the "find my location" in the interactive map because I realized there was a more up-to-date icon that people would recognize more.
+Additionally, I moved it to the top right of the screen because most users are right handed and have a tendency of looking on the right side and top first.

 [Link to Google Form](https://forms.gle/XfbvVNgFDQhPCXMUA)

 [Link to Usability Testing Videos & Data](https://drive.google.com/file/d/1GXfBmKVC6xKuW5e71IFAlvTq6pU33sHc/view?usp=sharing)

+## Evaluation